JayaniLakshika/Monash_PhD_thesis/chapters/07-chap7.html.md

 <!--need to update at the end of writing-->
 In addition, a number of R packages were essential in the development of this work, including `tidyverse` [@tidyverse], `lmtest` [@lmtest], `kableExtra` [@kableextra], `patchwork` [@patchwork], `glue` [@glue], `ggpcp` [@ggpcp], `here` [@here], and `knitr` [@knitr].
 (Final package list to be confirmed upon completion of writing.)

-## Contributions

-The primary contributions of this research are fivefold.
-First, we introduce a novel method for visualizing how NLDR warps data, thereby improving the diagnostics of NLDR techniques.
-Second, we develop an R package, `quollr`, which implements the proposed diagnostic method.
-Third, we create `cardinalR`, a package that generates high-dimensional clustering data structures with enhanced features such as added noise dimensions and background noise.
-Fourth, we conduct a human-subject experiment to investigate the perception and misperception of NLDR representations, providing evidence on how data structures are identified in NLDR layouts compared to tours.
-Finally, we develop a Shiny application that offers analysts a user-friendly interface for selecting the most accurate NLDR representation.

 <!--scripts/git_commits.R-->

 ::: {.cell}